roadrunner-server/roadrunner-docs/intro/config.md

     #
     # Error if empty.
 NEW_RELIC_LICENSE_KEY env variable should be set if the license_key key is empty.
 If both empty - error.
     license_key: "key"

+  # RFC 7234 (partially) RR Cache middleware
+  cache:
+    # Cache driver
+    #
+    # Default: memory.
+Available drivers: memory
+    driver: memory

+    # Methods to cache
+    #
+    # According to the RFC, we can cache only GET, HEAD or POST requests.
+Currently, only GET method supported.
+    cache_methods: ["GET", "HEAD", "POST"]

+    # Configuration for the driver
+    #
+    # Empty for the memory
+    config: {}

   # File uploading settings.
   uploads: